• Home

 Archaeology and 3D documentation – St. Hubert 3D model

-Create a 3D model of a statue.
-The statue is of the Christian Saint Hubert.
-Hubert is the patron saint of hunters, mathematicians, opticians and metalworkers.
+How to create a 3D model of a statue?
+Easy.
+Today the statue is of the Christian Saint Hubert, who is the patron saint of hunters, mathematicians, opticians and metalworkers.
 He renounced hunting after having his vision of encountering a stag.
 The purpose of this data collection was for the archival of cultural heritage and 3D documentation which could be the basis for reconstruction & restoration.

 The process